HenrikJoreteg/human-javascript/ch06 - models.md

 var Backbone = require('backbone');
 var WidgetModel = require('./models/widget')

-// or main export from this module (just the collection) module.exports = Backbone.Collection.extend({
+// Or main export from this module (just the collection) module.exports = Backbone.Collection.extend({
-  // specify the model type for this collection
+  // Specify the model type for this collection
   model: WidgetModel,
-  // the RESTful API URL representing this resource
+  // The RESTful API URL representing this resource
   url: '/widgets'
 });
 ```